 Recently I’ve considered the benefits of adding more article-like content to my blog, more than my usual short-scroll on a smartphone content.
 This is actually less work than the tersely curated content that has usually been revised 2, 3 or even a dozen times to become the popular articles comprising much of my site.
 Part of the motivation is the disproportionately good traffic these often years-old article achieve, with no promotion.
 On some of these articles, I have the only relevant search result across search engines–absolutely no one else has published on these topics.
 I know that some people have written about these topics in their notebooks, because I worked with them in person.

 I don’t think any topic could be too obscure.
 Whether a general citizen, scientist, professional and/or academic, you have knowledge understood in a way that only you can describe.
 In college, I would buy the “recommended” as well as the “required” textbooks, and I would do extra exercises to make the lower-level knowledge more automatic.
 This trick is one necessary part of the 3.95 GPA I achieved.
 By so doing, I put some of the more mundane mathematics into mental muscle memory, allowing subconscious evaluation of several strategies at once to solve a problem.
 This is one part of experience.

 For whatever things you have practiced well, you have found shortcuts and combination of shortcuts that you may be the only one to write about.
 By posting your experiences and insights to your blog, especially on rare/obscure topics, your article will rise in authority.
 I have numerous #1 Google SERP (Search Engine Results Position) pages this way.
-Assuming you have comments enabled on your websites (and you should, with moderation enabled) you may start getting comments in a month or so.
+Assuming you have comments enabled on your websites (with moderation enabled) you may start getting comments in a month or so.

 Using Blog Comments Effectively